-You can optionally get a 4G LTE / 5G modem built-in, giving your laptop an internet connection anywhere you can get a cellular signal (with a cellular data plan, of course).
-That’s one of the things that makes this type of machine the best laptop for work: An always-on internet connection so you don’t have to worry about finding Wi-Fi.
+You can optionally get a 4G LTE/5G modem built-in, giving your laptop an internet connection anywhere you can get a cellular signal.
+That’s one of the things that makes this type of machine the best laptop for work—an always-on internet connection so you don’t have to worry about finding Wi-Fi.

 If this laptop seems a bit too expensive for you, our pick for best laptop overall is a great, ultraportable business laptop as well.
 And of course, if you want a Mac, definitely consider our top MacBook.

 ThinkPads are well-known productivity laptops, and you can’t go wrong with this latest model.
 It’s durable and lightweight, making it easy to work no matter where you are.

 - ✓ 2-in-1 with a touchscreen